eepyfemboi/Vencloud-python/README.md

-this was written to be an add-on for an existing webserver. read [example.py](https://github.com/eepyfemboi/Vencloud-python/blob/main/example.py) to see how to use it in a script. all you need is [vencloud.py](https://github.com/eepyfemboi/Vencloud-python/blob/main/vencloud.py).
+this was written to be an add-on for an existing aiohttp.web python webserver. read [example.py](https://github.com/eepyfemboi/Vencloud-python/blob/main/example.py) to see how to use it in a script. all you need is [vencloud.py](https://github.com/eepyfemboi/Vencloud-python/blob/main/vencloud.py).